 Kevin spent two years in high school classrooms before transitioning to positions that allowed him to explore his passion for classroom technologies.
 He earned a master’s degree in instructional technology in 2015 and is currently enrolled in a doctoral program for educational leadership and administration.
 “In 2004, I walked on Maryville College’s campus as a first-generation college student with the desire to teach.
 A decade later, I work for a Fortune 500 company that is impacting thousands of classrooms around the world,” he said.
 “I would not be where I am today without the wisdom and guidance of Drs.
 Simpson, Lucas and Orren and the entire MC teacher education program.
 They are still a source of inspiration to me as I attempt to, as Isaac Anderson said, ‘do good on the largest possible scale.’”

 The Maryville College faculty and administration believe that the teacher education program should provide students with the skills, dispositions, and knowledge needed to be successful first-year teachers.
 Our coordinated efforts are dedicated to provide a teacher education program that will develop teachers who demonstrate:

 The Maryville Curriculum, often called the “core” curriculum, consists of 51 credit hours.
-Some general education requirements are waived by virtue of the student’s major; others may be met by demonstration of competence.
+Some general education requirements are completed by virtue of the student’s major; others may be met by demonstration of competence.
 Note that some courses meet requirements in more than one domain.

 |Approved Existing Classes for New Core